epam/edp-install/docs/user-guide/add-application.md

    b.
 Relative path to the repository on the server.

-3. Select the **Codebase Authentication** check box and fill in the requested fields:
+3. If the Clone strategy is used, select the **Codebase Authentication** check box and fill in the requested fields:

    * Repository Login – enter your login data.